sksmjain/clob-tcp-engine/README.md

 * Async I/O (networking) and sync logic (matching) stay cleanly separated.

 #### Order Book
+our engine runs as a single-threaded loop (run_engine), and inside it we maintain an in-memory data structure called the OrderBook.
+This OrderBook is where all live (resting) limit orders are stored until they’re either matched, canceled, or expired.

 The structure of an order book for a Central Limit Order Book (CLOB) system in Rust typically consists of two primary sides—bids (buy orders) and asks (sell orders)—each organized to allow rapid matching and efficient state querying.
 * Order: Each order generally has an identifier, side (bid/ask), price, quantity, and timestamp for price-time priority matching
 * Price Levels: Bids are sorted by descending price; asks by ascending price.
 Within each price level, orders are sorted by time (FIFO) for fair matching.